luiscoco/GithubActions_Create_DockerImage_Upload_to_AWS_ECR_dotNET7WebAPI/README.md

 ## 1. Create a .NET 7 Web API application in Visual Studio

+## 2. Upload your .NET 7 Web API to a Github repo

-## 2. Create a AWS ECR Public repo for storing the Docker image
+## 3. Create a AWS ECR Public repo for storing the Docker image

 Navigate to the AWS ECR service and create a new Public repo